gruhflust/dto_admin/README.md

 as the default shell.
 Finally, it installs a colorful prompt that displays IP address, username and current directory in different colors.

 The playbook `dto_proxmox.yml` disables the subscription warning on a Proxmox host by patching `/usr/share/javascript/proxmox-widget-toolkit/proxmoxlib.js` and restarting the `pveproxy` service.
-It further displays storage status, network configuration, IP addresses, block devices and the Proxmox version.
+It further displays storage status, network configuration, IP addresses, block devices and the Proxmox version and installs a colourful prompt for the root user.

 The playbook `dto_proxstor.yml` prepares additional LVM storage on a Proxmox host.
 It locates the first unused block device, creates a volume group and a thin pool that spans the entire device and provisions several thin volumes.
 Parameters such as the volume group name, thin pool and thin volume sizes are defined in host-specific Jinja files under `templates/proxstor` and can be adjusted per target host.
 After execution the playbook prints a summary of the available Proxmox storages.
 Running the playbook again will recognise an existing volume group and simply report the current status without failing.